 Apparently I’m not alone!

 Nate Allshouse, along with several other Sacramento indie heavy hitters, has spent the last year developing and implementing the business plan for a creative collective known as Square One Clubs.
 On May 20th, 2017 (one year exactly after Nate registered the company name to an LLC), the doors opened and I got to be a part of an exciting new endeavor.
 Square One hopes to galvanize Sacramento’s myriad creative talents into a cohesive, collaborative force that will produce content so significant that the world at large will be forced to take notice.

 Square One’s Vision

 The idea for the company is pretty simple: provide developers and creators with tools and spaces to make their work happen.
 The offices are decently sized, sporting a break room, a conference room, a meeting area and a couple of studios.
 Ideally, these would be used by a large number of creative groups to collaborate and get work done.
 There’s also a digital side to things, of course.
-Nate, who has a long history of IT work, has crafted a model that will give small studios affordable online storage, a forum to communicate, and the ability to search for other talented individuals who could contribute to the ongoing project.
+Nate, who has a long history of IT work, has crafted a model that will give small studios affordable online storage, since if they need more things to store they could get a self storage unit near by, a forum to communicate, and the ability to search for other talented individuals who could contribute to the ongoing project.

 Another issue that Square One hopes to tackle is the business side of things.
 Being blunt here, the number of talented artists who suck at marketing themselves is staggering.
 As a professional musician and amateur game developer I see daily people whose content would be well-liked, if only anyone knew about it.
 By fostering relationships with marketing companies, Square One could be an outlet for small studios to reach larger audiences.